PRTG Manual: Glossary

 When installing PRTG on premises, the PRTG local probe is installed together with the PRTG core server.
 All objects created on the local probe, or below it in the device tree, are monitored by the local core system.
 You can add groups and devices to the probe.
 If you use PRTG in the cloud, the cloud probe replaces the local probe.
 There are some differences between PRTG in the cloud and PRTG on premises.

-Maps (sometimes referred to as "dashboard") are a way to present monitoring the way you want to arrange it.
+Maps (sometimes referred to as "dashboard") are a way to present monitoring data the way you want to arrange it.
 There is an editor available that allows creating maps directly in your browser.
+Using this unique concept, you can also make your overview pages of live data publicly available.

 In a cluster, the master node controls the settings and cluster management.
 It also takes over notifications.
-All changes to the monitoring configuration are made on the master node.
+All changes to the monitoring configuration are made on the master node, which distributes the changes to all other nodes in real time.

 The primary master node in a cluster is the node that is master by configuration.
 Only if it fails, one of the failover nodes becomes failover master and takes over the master role until the primary master node re-joins the cluster.